-Faculty of Medicine - Summary of Undergraduate Subject Descriptions the relevant year listing in the Undergraduate Study section of this handbook.
+Faculty of Medicine - Summary of Undergraduate Subject Descriptions

 The following Subject Descriptions are presented only by subject number and title, together with the year in which each subject is to be taken in the Medicine Course.
-Note: Those subjects given as Yr 1 refer to the first year subjects of the six year curriculum.

-For full details of subject content and assessment consult the subject descriptions listed in the Course Details under
+For full details of subject content and assessment consult the subject descriptions listed in the Course Details under the relevant year listing in the Undergraduate Study section of this handbook.